inanna-malick/recursion.wtf/content/posts/rust_schemes_3.md

 })
 ```

-# Combining Expand and Collapse
+# Expand and Collapse in a Single Pass

 As a reminder, the `RecursiveTree` representing `(5 - 3) * (3 + 12)` looks like this: